 Scholarships: Scholarships worth up to £2,000 available.

-You might also be interested in our other energy programmes.
+You may also be interested in the following related programmes:

 |You will undertake an individual research project related to a contemporary energy issue/technology.
 In keeping with the interdisciplinary nature of the programme the projects will typically take a holistic approach and may consider technical, policy, environmental and financial aspects.|